edinstance/AWS-Banking-System/README.md

 - **Local Development & Testing:** The project is set up for efficient local development and testing using `sam local` and a local instance of DynamoDB (via Docker), enabling developers to iterate quickly before deploying to the cloud.

+Here is a [Postman collection](https://github.com/edinstance/AWS-Banking-System) for working with the deployed API's.

 ## Prerequisites

 Before you begin setting up and running this project locally or deploying it, please ensure you have the following